htcondor/htcondor/docs/man-pages/condor_submit.rst

         $ENV(variable)

-    An example submit description file command that uses this functionality evaluates the submitter’s home directory in order to set the path and file name of a log file:
+    An example submit description file command that uses this functionality evaluates the submitter's home directory in order to set the path and file name of a log file:

     ::